briantully/codeassignment-report/initial-benchmarks.md

 ###  Page Load Results: WebPageTest

 We used WebPageTest.org to gather initial performance metrics on page load performance.

+First view load time was 2.36s with repeat view of 1.68s.
+Time-to-first-byte (TTFB) was 684ms.

 [](http://www.webpagetest.org/result/160524_7Q_1Q6F/)